 The Kennedy-Johnson tax cut was the crowning achievement of the Keynesian Revolution.
 It was something unique in American history: it wasn’t stimulus in response to a recession – it was a tax cut to prevent an expansion from slowing.
 It was Growth Keynesianism, the recognition that demand played a role in keeping long-run growth going, in addition to regulating the ups and downs of the business cycle.

-Investment boomed – and stayed positive for the entire decade.
-The following fiscal year, the federal budget deficit actually shrunk.
+Investment responded immediately and was strong for the rest of the decade.
+The following year, the federal budget deficit actually shrunk.
 The stock market loved it – between 1962 and 1966, the Dow Jones nearly doubled.
 Capital and labor were rewarded at the same time, rather than being locked in a zero-sum competition with each other, as wages and profits went up together.
 Unemployment, which had paused for a moment on its way down, resumed its decline.
-Nor was there really much inflationary pressure that came out of it – prices were still more or less stable.
+Nor was there really much inflationary pressure that came out of it – prices were still more or less stable, as productivity rose and capacity expanded with investment, meeting the new demand with new supply.
 Even in purely budgetary terms, tax revenues rose from $94 billion in 1961 to $153 billion in 1968, an increase of 62 percent.

 - Henry Ford II – grandson and CEO of the Ford

 - Thomas Watson, Jr – president of IBM

 - Joseph L Block – CEO of Inland Steel Company

 - George Meany – president of the AFL-CIO

 - Arthur F. Burns – economic advisor to Eisenhower